jostimian/Covid19PH/README.md

 # Others
 if you fond some issue please file an issue and i will try to fix it as soon as posible

+# Beta Version
+the beta version is still full of bugs and extremely slow.

+## what is changed?
+We added Active Cases
+We also use a more up to date database